bhklens/blog/_posts/2025-04-08-life-cycle-of-real-estate-project.md

 #### 10. Marketing & Booking
 After registration is approved, builders can start marketing.
 If you like a project, you can pay a booking amount and receive an Allotment Letter.
 This should mention:
-    * Project specifications
+- Project specifications
-    * Total cost
+- Total cost
-    * Expected completion date
+- Expected completion date, etc

-    * Etc
+__Under RERA regulation, it is mandatory for builders to execute an agreement to sale once 10% of the consideration cost is collected from the buyers.__

 > [Model allotment letter](https://bhklens-public.blr1.cdn.digitaloceanspaces.com/1%20Proforma%20of%20Allotment%20letter.pdf){:target="_blank"}

-> Under RERA, it is mandatory for builders to execute an agreement to sale once 10% of the consideration cost is collected from the buyers.

 #### 11. Agreement to Sale
 Once you are sure about the purchase, the next step is registering the agreement.